Fastcode/VisualMesh/readme/quickstart.md

 and it will create a training, validation and testing TFRecord file containing the data.

 ## Training
-In order to do training you must create a configuration file.
+In order to train, you must create a configuration file.
 To start with you can copy `example_net.yaml`.
 You must place this configuration file in the output folder under the name `config.yaml`.
 For example, copy over `example_net.yaml` to `output/quickstart/v1/config.yaml`